adibhatta0/adibhatta0/README.md

 - 👋 Hi, I’m @adibhatta0
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Analytics and Front End Development
-- 🌱 I’m currently learning to be professional in web development
+- 🌱 I’m currently learning to be professional in Data Analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through my email id
 - 😄 Pronouns: ...